waded/xbox-cec/README.md

 This service:

-- **enables TV-on/off over HDMI when an Xbox One turns on/off.** Although Xbox One can turn TV on/off by sending infrared (IR) remote signals, that's not enough in some systems, so it also:
+- **turns your TV on using HDMI-CEC when your Xbox One turns on.** Although Xbox can turn TVs on (or off) by infrared (IR) remote signals, that's not enough in some systems, so this system also

-- **sends additional commands e.g. to switch receiver input when the Xbox One turns on/off.**
+- **sends additional customizable CEC commands, for example to switch receiver input to the Xbox.**

-It's often suggested you use a universal remote, e.g. Harmony Hub, to switch inputs and more, but the remote won't respond when you turn on the Xbox using controllers, and Harmony's Google/Alexa support can conflict with the [Xbox's support for more complex commands](https://support.xbox.com/en-US/browse/xbox-one/voice-and-digital-assistants).
+It's often suggested you use a universal remote, like Harmony Hub, to orchestrate input switching and more, but Harmony won't respond when you turn on the Xbox using controllers, and Harmony's Google/Alexa support can conflict with the [Xbox's own support for richer voice commands](https://support.xbox.com/en-US/browse/xbox-one/voice-and-digital-assistants).

 It's increasingly common that game consoles support CEC to switch inputs, so your Xbox may be the last device that can't CEC itself to active sourciness.
 If you already have